tencentyun/intlcloud-documents/product_new/数据库产品中心/云存储Redis/操作指南/网络与安全/配置网络_intl_en.md

 ## Network Environment Overview
 Tencent Cloud offers two network environments: [Virtual Private Cloud](https://intl.cloud.tencent.com/product/vpc?idx=2) (VPC) and basic network, of which the former is recommended.
 VPC is a logically isolated network space that can be customized in Tencent Cloud.
 Similar to the traditional network run in an IDC, the VPC is where your Tencent Cloud service resources are managed, such as [Cloud Virtual Machine](http://intl.cloud.tencent.com/document/product/213/495), [Cloud Load Balancer](http://intl.cloud.tencent.com/document/product/214/524), and [TencentDB](https://intl.cloud.tencent.com/doc/product/236).
-For the differences between basic network and VPC, see [VPC and Basic Network](https://cloud.tencent.com/document/product/215/30720) and [VPC Overview](http://intl.cloud.tencent.com/document/product/215/535).
+For the differences between basic network and VPC, see [VPC Overview](http://intl.cloud.tencent.com/document/product/215/535).

 ## Configuring a Network for TencentDB for Redis
 ### Configuring a Network for a Newly Purchased Redis Instance